rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

+---
+date: '2023-07-27'
+title: Prerequisites Checklist to Deploy ROSA Cluster with STS
+tags: ["ROSA", "STS"]
+authors:
+  - Byron Miller
+  - Connor Wooley
+  - Diana Sari
+---

-# ROSA Classic with STS Prerequisites Checklist
+# Prerequisites Checklist to Deploy ROSA Cluster with STS
-rev 0.1

 ## Background
 This is a quick checklist of prerequisites needed to spin up a classic [Red Hat OpenShift Service on AWS (ROSA)](https://developers.redhat.com/products/red-hat-openshift-service-on-aws/overview) cluster with [STS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
 Note that this is a high level checklist and your implementation may vary.